deb17/flask-modals/README.md

                                     modal='modal-form', turbo=flag)
     ```
     <br>
-7. If you want to render a template and not redirect, then use the following
+2. If you want to render a template and not redirect, then use the `turbo` and
-pattern:
+`redirect` arguments as follows:

     ```Python
     @app.route('/', methods=['GET', 'POST'])